The ragdoll is a hybrid cat

 developed in the early 60's by the late Ann Baker of Riverside,

 California.
 While no one really knows just what the first queen

 named Josephine was, it is believed she was of a white Persian or angora

 type, a feral cat, which then was bred with a Birman cat (Sacred Cat of

 Burma) whose offspring were then crossed with a Burmese type cat to

 bring in a different blood line, creating what is now referred to as,

 the "RAGDOLL".
 There is a history as mysterious, as is

 interesting, about the ragdoll breed.
 But for no, lets spend more

-time on what characterizes a ragdoll and why you
+time on what characterizes a ragdoll and why you will just love them.

-Ragdolls are born completely white or cream.
+white or cream.
 Eyes begin to open between 7 to 10 days to reveal

 the beauty of their blue eyes that remain blues as adults.
 Their

 color points start to show in 5 to 10 days.
 The traditional

 ragdoll was a pointed cat, with a long tail equal to body length and a

 muscular animal with strong bones.
-The body has a
+The body has a definite

-are lighter in color.
+lighter in color.

 Ragdolls come in several colorpoints and patterns.
 The traditional